 In the lead up to Christmas a few readers have asked me for a paleo friendly trifle recipe.
 For those unfamiliar with a trifle, it’s a dessert made with different ingredients such as thick custard, fruit, sponge cake, fruit juice or jelly and whipped cream, all arranged in layers in a glass dish.
 It’s a very festive, pretty looking dessert and it’s really quite simple to make.

-There are many ways you can make a paleo friendly version of a trifle.
+There are many ways you to make a paleo friendly version of a trifle.
 The easiest is to use sliced fruit, berries and nuts and layer them with some whipped coconut cream in between (double cream or thick, full fat unsweetened yogurt is great too if dairy is ok for you).
 Sponge cake and jelly layers are very common so that’s what I went with in this recipe.
-It does require a few processes and the cake has to be made in advance.
-However, feel free to just use this as an inspiration to make your own version.
+It requires a a little effort and the cake has to be made in advance, however, feel free to simply use this as an inspiration to make your own version.
 Here are some other layer ideas:

 Black Forrest trifle – layers of fresh, pitted cherries, melted dark chocolate, whipped coconut cream and nuts.
 Sponge cake could be added and you could make a cherry juice jelly.

 Banana Caramel trifle– layers of sliced banana, whipped coconut, ground hazelnuts or almonds, ‘caramel’ sauce made with cooked dates, coconut oil, almond milk or coconut milk, vanilla and a little salt.

 Chocolate Berry Nut trifle – whipped coconut cream with some cacao powder and vanilla, mixed ground nuts, lots of mixed berries and shaved coconut and dark chocolate.